carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 - "Which kind of analysis antiSMASH can perform?"
 - "Which files extension accepts antiSMASH?"
 objectives:
-- "Understand how antiSMASH applications."
 - "Understand the importance of metadata and potential metadata standards."
 - "Explore common formatting challenges in spreadsheet data."
 keypoints:
-- "antiSMASH predict BGCs that are antibiotic producers of each organism"
+- "antiSMASH database comprise predicted BGCs of each organism"
 - "MIBiG show BGCs that have been tested with an experiment."
 ---
 ## MIBiG Database